 Digital imaging is a newer dental x-ray technique that uses less radiation with images appearing immediately on our computer screen.
 This allows us to enhance and enlarge the image many times its actual size.
-Dr. Logeman is then able to diagnose and show you where and what the problem may be.
+Dr. Logeman and Dr. Cronley are then able to diagnose and show you where and what the problem may be.
 If necessary, images can be electronically sent to another dentist or specialist for your convenience.

 There are several types of digital x-ray images that our professional staff may take depending on your specific need: